Last update: 4/11/2021

 - You cannot use public transport, but you can use taxis and private vehicles.

-- You cannot go for a drive, unless it’s from your first screening or to your second screening.
+- You cannot go for a drive, unless it’s from your first screening or to your second screening, or go on excursions.

 - You cannot visit restaurants, bars, etc., and you must avoid public places, especially ones where there might be crowds.

-- You cannot go to grocery stores or pharmacies.
+- You cannot go to grocery stores or pharmacies, go shopping, or do personal errands.

 - You cannot go to school or work.